Patti Smith: Early life and education

-Smith was born on December 30, 1946, at Grant Hospital in Chicago to Beverly Smith, a jazz singer turned waitress, and Grant Smith, a Honeywell machinist.
-The family was of part Irish ancestry and Patti was the eldest of four children, with siblings Linda, Kimberly, and Todd.
+Smith was born on December 30, 1946, at Grant Hospital in the Lincoln Park section of Chicago, to Beverly Smith, a jazz singer turned waitress, and Grant Smith, a Honeywell machinist.
+Her family is of partially Irish ancestry (though in her 2025 memoir Bread of Angels, Smith revealed that she learned at age 70 that Grant Smith was in fact not her biological father and her patrilineal lineage is Ashkenazi Jewish).
+Patti is the eldest of four children, with siblings Linda, Kimberly, and Todd.

 When Smith was four, the family moved from Chicago to the Germantown section of Philadelphia, then to Pitman, New Jersey, and finally settled in the Woodbury Gardens section of Deptford Township, New Jersey.

-At this early age, Smith was exposed to her first records, including Shrimp Boats by Harry Belafonte, Patience and Prudence's The Money Tree, and Another Side of Bob Dylan, which her mother gave her.
-Smith graduated from Deptford Township High School in 1964 and, following graduation, began work in a factory.Smith, Patti (2010).
+At an early age, Smith was exposed to music, including the albums Shrimp Boats by Harry Belafonte, The Money Tree by Patience and Prudence, and Another Side of Bob Dylan, Bob Dylan's fourth album, released in 1964, which her mother gave her.

+In 1964, Smith graduated from Deptford Township High School, and began working in a factory.Smith, Patti (2010).
 Just Kids, p.
 20. HarperCollins, New York.
 ISBN 978-0-06-621131-2.
-She gave birth to her first child, a daughter, on April 26, 1967, and placed her for adoption.
-She later entered Glassboro State College in Glassboro, New Jersey.
+She briefly attended Glassboro State College, now Rowan University, in Glassboro, New Jersey.